“I’m hoping that I can prove anyone can be an innovator!”

 US magazine TIME has named young scientist and inventor Gitanjali Rao as a “Kid of the Year” for the first time in its history.
 According to TIME, the 15-year-old Indian-American from the US state of Colorado has developed a device that can warn of lead in drinking water.
 She is moreover responsible for an app that detects “cyberbullying” on the internet.
 Sven Lilienström, founder of Faces of Democracy, spoke with Gitanjali Rao about democracy, educational equality and how science can regain peoples’ trust.

-Gitanjali, you were named Time’s “Kid of the Year” just a few days ago – and now you are our 100th Face of Democracy.
+Gitanjali, you were named Time’s “Kid of the Year” just a few days ago – and now you are our 100th Face of Democracy and Peace.
 How significant are democracy and democratic values to you personally?

 Gitanjali Rao: It is how we have been brought up, so it is the core value for the common good of people.

 During the selection process for TIME’s 2020 Kid of the Year you triumphed over competition from 5,000 other applicants.
 What was the first thought that went through your head when you heard that you had won?

 Gitanjali Rao: It was a surreal moment.
 I’m honored, humbled, and beyond excited to be named Kid of the Year!